ec-sensyf/webportal-demo/README.md

 The background image is also defined on this file.
 To change the background image the developer shall place the new image inside the directory /static/pics and change the image path into the webportal.css (/static/webportal.css).

-**IMPORTANT:** This file webportal.js (/static/webportal.css) shall be "imported" in the file webportal.html (/templates/webportal.html):
+**IMPORTANT:** This file webportal.css (/static/webportal.css) shall be "imported" in the file webportal.html (/templates/webportal.html):

 ```HTML
 <link type="text/css" rel="stylesheet" href="/static/webportal.css" />
 ```

-The logos displayed at the top and bottom can also be changed.
-The new logo images shall be also placed into the directory /static/pics with the following sizes, 170x85 and 100x50, respectively for the top logo and bottom logo.
-After this, the filepath of each image shall be changed inside the webportal.html (/templates/webportal.html).
-The filepaths to the logo images can be found at the top and at the bottom of the webportal.html file.

 Considering that the webportal.html (/templates/webportal.html) is the face of the Web Portal, other changes regarding the aspect and the sections of the portal can be changed updating this file.

-As it was explained in the section DESCRIPTION, the portal has two main sections.
+As it was explained in the section DESCRIPTION, the portal has three main sections.
 The WPS Client and the Map are implemented, respectively, into the jquery-wps-client files and into the Google Maps API.
 To have them available into the webportal.html, some "imports" shall be done at the beggining of the file.
 Check the two HTML line below which can be found into the webportal.html file (/templates/webportal.html):

 ```HTML
 <script type="text/javascript" src="/static/jquery-wps-client/js/jquery.wps.client.js"></script>